oatlog/oatlog/doc/report/main.typ

 ) <fig_background_recursive_ematching_example>

-The name recursive e-matching derives from how e-nodes are bound to the pattern in a pre-order traversal of the pattern tree, and in addition to the `enodes: HashMap<ENode, EClass>`, which is familiar from @fig_background_practice_apply_rules and necessary for insertions, recursive e-matching also relies on a reversed `enodes_by_eclass: HashMap<EClass, ENode>`.
+The name recursive e-matching derives from how e-nodes are bound to the pattern in a pre-order traversal of the pattern tree.
+In addition to the `enodes: HashMap<ENode, EClass>`, which is familiar from @fig_background_practice_apply_rules and necessary for insertions, recursive e-matching also relies on the inverse `enodes_by_eclass: HashMap<EClass, ENode>`.

-Overall, recursive e-matching by only iterating all e-nodes in the outermost layer is significantly more efficient than what we presented previously, but there are still problems that arise.
+Overall, recursive e-matching's use of `enodes_by_eclass` is significantly more efficient than what we presented previously, but there are still problems that arise.
 Roughly, these are:
 + Iterating through e-nodes that will be rejected on the bases of operator or variable agreement is unnecessary and wasteful.
 + Calls to `apply_rules()` will output all matches, even those discovered in previous calls to `apply_rules()`.
-Later on, we will see that relational e-matching addresses these issues.
+Later on, we will see how relational e-matching and semi-naive evaluation respectively address these issues.

 == Relational Databases <section_background_relational_databases>